freeman-industries/Emojify/README.md

 # YOU! (soulja boy tellem 😎💩🎵🎶🙉)

 If you'd like to contribute, please just go ahead.
-Anything goes! ⚡️💪
+Anything goes!
+We will ship your features and credit you on The App Store! ⚡️💪